An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

-Take $\primalp$ to be any geodesic from $\mathcal{A}$ to $\mathcal{B}$.
-For every circuit $\incir_j$, let $x$ and $y$ be the first and last vertices of $\primalp$ on $\incir_j$.
-Then, we modify the portion of $\primalp$ between $x$ and $y$ to follow the open circuit $\incir_j$ (in either direction) if it does not already.
-We can similarly force $\gamma$ to take no edges between the circuits $\incir_j$ and $\incir_{j +1}$ if these two are not vertex-disjoint.
-This is Item \ref{itm:gamma_on_circuit}.
-To prove Item \ref{itm:Csequence}, enumerate the closed edges along the path, in order starting from $\mathcal{A}$ as $e_1,\ldots,e_V$, and choose one of the edges $e_i$.
+To prove Item \ref{itm:dualcir_new}, enumerate the closed edges along the path $\gamma$, in order starting from $\mathcal{A}$ as $e_1,\ldots,e_V$, and choose one of the edges $e_i$.
 We continue to work on the event $\Omega_\infty$ and this time make use of a deterministically chosen open circuit $\wh \CC$ that encloses both $\mathcal{A}$ and $\mathcal{B}$.
-Modify the environment in the following manner: set all edges with at least one endpoint in the exterior of $\wh \CC$ to open.
+Modify the environment in the following manner.
+Set all edges whose midpoint is in $\ext(\wh \CC)$ to open.
 Set all edges along $\primalp$ to open, except for the edge $e_i$.
 Set all edges connecting two vertices in $\mathcal{A}$ to open, as well as all edges connecting two vertices in $\mathcal{B}$.
 This creates three open clusters of edges: the cluster $W_{\mathcal A}$ consisting of all open edges with an open path to $\mathcal{A}$, the cluster $W_{\mathcal B}$ of open edges with a path to $\mathcal{B}$, and the unbounded cluster $W_{\wh \CC}$ of the circuit $\wh \CC$.
-Since $\primalp$ is a geodesic, $W_{\mathcal A} \neq W_{\mathcal B}$.
-Otherwise, there is an open path from $\mathcal{A}$ to $\mathcal{B}$ in the modified environment.
-In the original environment, this path may still take some of the closed edges $e_j$, but it avoids the closed edge $e_i$, and thus it has a strictly lower passage time than the geodesic $\primalp$, a contradiction.